sylque/dcs-discourse-plugin/README.md

 # dcs-discourse-plugin2

-A Discourse plugin that allows to integrate your website or web app within Discourse.
+A Discourse plugin that allows to integrate your website or web app with Discourse.

 ## Demos